dmtrKovalenko/ns-react-18next/README.md

 </NameSpaceProvider>
 ```

-There any Translate's, that will be rendered by 2 customer's routes will be shared with `customers` namespace.
+There any `Translate` of CustomersList, ManageCustomer and thiers sub-components and sub-routes of take the 'customers' namespace.